 ΘS = 360o/NS ΘR = 360o/NR ΘST = ΘR - ΘS where: ΘS = stator angle, ΘR = Rotor angle, ΘST = step angle NS = number stator poles, NP = number rotor poles

-In Figure above, moving from φ1 to φ2, etc., the stator magnetic field rotates clockwise.
+In the figure above, moving from φ1 to φ2, etc., the stator magnetic field rotates clockwise.
 The rotor moves counterclockwise (CCW).
 Note what does not happen!
 The dotted rotor tooth does not move to the next stator tooth.
-Instead, the φ2 stator field attracts a different tooth in moving the rotor CCW, which is a smaller angle (15o) than the stator angle of 30o.
-The rotor tooth angle of 45o enters into the calculation by the above equation.
-The rotor moved CCW to the next rotor tooth at 45o, but it aligns with a CW by 30o stator tooth.
-Thus, the actual step angle is the difference between a stator angle of 45o and a rotor angle of 30o .
-How far would the stepper rotate if the rotor and stator had the same number of teeth?
-Zero– no notation.
+Instead, the φ2 stator field attracts a different tooth in moving the rotor CCW, which is a smaller angle (15°) than the stator angle of 30°.

-Starting at rest with phase φ1 energized, three pulses are required (φ2, φ3, φ4) to align the “dotted” rotor tooth to the next CCW stator Tooth, which is 45o.
-With 3-pulses per stator tooth, and 8-stator teeth, 24-pulses or steps move the rotor through 360o.
+Starting at rest with phase φ1 energized, three pulses are required (φ2, φ3, φ4) to align the “dotted” rotor tooth to the next CCW stator Tooth, which is 45°.
+With 3-pulses per stator tooth and 8-stator teeth, 24-pulses or steps move the rotor through 360°.

-Disassemble a reluctance stepper to view the internal components.
-Otherwise, we show the internal construction of a variable reluctance stepper motor in Figure above.
+You can disassemble a reluctance stepper to view the internal components.
+The internal construction of a variable reluctance stepper motor is shown in the figure above.
 The rotor has protruding poles so that they may be attracted to the rotating stator field as it is switched.
-An actual motor, is much longer than our simplified illustration.
+An actual motor is much longer than our simplified illustration.

 Summary: variable reluctance stepper motor